sonatype-nexus-community/iq-success-metrics2/README.md

    This app is a simple web app running by default on port 4040.

-   By default, the app looks for the data to load in the file *successmetrics.csv* from the current directory
+   By default, the app looks for the data to load in the file *datafiles/successmetrics.csv* from the current directory

    You only need to keep the app running long enough to review the reports and print them to PDF

-   Still within the command prompt window, run
+   Still within the command window, run
 ```
-Windows: run-app.bat
+Windows: run.bat
-Linux: run-app.sh
+Linux: sh run.sh
 ```

 The data file is loaded on start-up of the app.
 Larger files may take a few mins.